Britain pushes tough tech rules under new digital watchdog | Technology

 Britain pushes tough tech rules under new digital watchdog

-Big tech companies like Google and Facebook would have to comply with tough British rules under a new digital watchdog aimed at giving consumers more choice online or face the threat of big fines.
-The watchdog also would get the power to solve pricing disputes between online platforms and news publishers to ensure media companies get paid fairly for their content, the government said.
+Big tech companies like Google and Facebook parent Meta would have to comply with tough British rules under a new digital watchdog aimed at giving consumers more choice online or face the threat of big fines.

 - Country: